unisonweb/unison/unison-src/transcripts/merge.output.md

   Sorry, I wasn't able to perform the merge:

-  There's a merge conflict on MyNat, but it's a builtin on one or both branches.
+  There's a merge conflict on type MyNat, but it's a builtin on one or both branches.
 I can't yet handle merge conflicts involving builtins.

   Please eliminate this conflict by updating one branch or the other, making MyNat the same on both branches, or making